 Data and the Internet of Things

-Our data is collected, mined, analyzed and stored indefinitely in data centers.
-Our data will be used for targeted marketing, surveillance, law enforcement, research, smart cities, and potentially more as the IoT evolves.
-It will also be used by hackers for their purposes.
+Our data is collected, mined, analyzed, and stored indefinitely in data centers.
+The data is used for targeted marketing (aka surveillance capitalism), surveillance, law enforcement, research, smart cities systems, and lots more as the IoT evolves.
+In fact, a whole eco-system is being built with our data, as the data from one application becomes fodder for the next.
+Data of course will also be used by hackers for their purposes.

-Data collected from thousands of sources is combined thereby producing more data and more value.
-Although big data is anonymous, once collected, fusion databases aggregate the data and then link it back to the original source.
+Data collected from different sources is combined thereby producing more data and more value.
+Although much data is anonymous, once collected, fusion databases aggregate the data and then can link it back to the original source.
 As Peter Van Buren explains in a fascinating 2014 Mother Jones Article,

 “In these [fusion databases], information from such disparate sources as license plate readers, wiretaps, and records of library book choices can be aggregated and easily shared.
 Basically everything about a person, gathered worldwide by various agencies and means, can now be put into a single ‘file.’”

-Increasingly, governmental agencies, such as the FBI and NSA are using biometric identifiers such as facial and iris recognition technology to amass yet more comprehensive and detailed data on each of us.
-A CNET article reports,
+Increasingly, government agencies, such as the FBI and NSA are using biometric identifiers such as facial and iris recognition technology, and even gait recognition technology to amass yet more comprehensive and detailed data on each of us.
+Facial Recognition Technology has even been introduced in some schools.
+Referring to the National Security Agency (NSA), a CNET article reports,

 “The agency is using sophisticated software to harvest ‘millions of images per day from emails, text messages, social media, video conferences, and other communications, according to the documents [referring to specific classified documents referenced by the NY Times].”